About the fund

 The grants seek to encourage and enable eligible students to take up appropriate opportunities overseas, recognising that without such financial support, such opportunities may be restricted for various reasons.
 The fund will provide modest non-repayable grants (of up to a maximum of £1,250) to contribute towards travel and subsistence costs for students undertaking overseas work experience, study or volunteering related to their course and future career aspirations.
 The grants are intended to be used during the summer recess or alternatively during the following academic year.

-The deadline for this round was noon on 1 March 2019.
+The deadline for this round was 1 March 2020.
 Late submissions will not be considered.

 - Contact details